Session 2 of the American Sephardi Music Festival runs February 24-26 2019

 PABLO ZINGER and NICOLE MURAD present TANGO SHALOM:

-Performing together since 2016, The Murad-Zinger Duo infuses the songs of the Sephardim and the Ashkenazim with Tango, classical, Spanish, and Latin American music.
+Performing together since 2016, The Murad-Zinger Duo infuses the Sephardim and the Ashkenazim songs with Tango, classical, Spanish, and Latin American music.
 Their programs incorporate informative, entertaining, and humorous commentary by the artists.

-Nicole Murad is a dulcet toned, classically trained singer, who traces her Sephardic lineage back to 1492 Toledo, Spain.
-A student of the great Marni Nixon, she has performed Ladino songs of love, death, and nostalgia in synagogues, concert halls, community centers and festivals.
+Nicole Murad is a dulcet-toned, classically trained singer who traces her Sephardic lineage back to 1492 in Toledo, Spain.
+A student of the great Marni Nixon, she has performed Ladino songs of love, death, and nostalgia in synagogues, concert halls, community centers, and festivals.

-Pablo Zinger, born in Uruguay from Polish-Ukrainian Jewish immigrants, is an internationally acclaimed pianist, conductor, and composer who partnered such greats as Plácido Domingo, Paquito D Rivera, and Astor Piazzolla.
+Pablo Zinger, born in Uruguay to Polish-Ukrainian Jewish immigrants, is an internationally acclaimed pianist, conductor, and composer who partnered with such greats as Plácido Domingo, Paquito D Rivera, and Astor Piazzolla.

 Tango Shalom will feature Jewish Tangos from Many Lands: tangos in Yiddish, Ladino, English, Polish, French, and Hebrew, composed by Jewish composers or made famous by great Jewish stars.